Binary dynamics from Einstein-Maxwell theory at second post-Newtonian order using effective field theory

 where the terms $\mathbf{I}_1$, $\mathbf{I}_2$, $\mathbf{I}_3$, and $\mathbf{I}_4$ are defined as

-We encounter infinity while doing this integral, which can be taken care of by using regularization.
-We compute the integral in $3 - \epsilon$ dimensions and in the final result take the limit $\epsilon \rightarrow 0$, which gives a finite result.
-We solve the sub-integrals using Eq.~\eqref{eq:2tensor2loop}, which gives the final result:
+These integrals can be solved using the tensor two-loop integral, Eq. \eqref{eq:2tensor2loop}.
+While performing this integral, di- vergences are managed using regularization techniques.
+Specifically, we compute the integral in $3 - \epsilon$ dimensions and then take the limit as $\epsilon \rightarrow 0$, yielding a finite result.
+The final result:

 Similarly,